AdrianAntico/AutoQuant/README.md

 ## Utilities, EDA, and Misc. <img src="Images/MiscImage.png" align="right" width="80" />
 <details><summary>Expand to view content</summary>
 <p>

+<code>UserBaseEvolution()</code> Create an output table of accumulated unique user counts, active unique user counts, new unique user counts, retained unique user counts, churned unique user counts, and reactivated unique user counts.
+You can specify the aggregation window (Month, Week, and Day) and you can specify the Churn Window.

 <code>EDA_Histograms()</code> Create histograms and bar plots for all columns from a data.table, or a subset provided by the user to the PlotColumns arg.

 <code>ScatterCopula()</code> Creates a copula-based scatterplot between two numeric variables.
 Additionally, a gam fit is added to the plot.